vendidero/woocommerce-germanized/readme.txt

 * *Tax Calculation for Shipping Costs and Fees* - Enable split tax calculation based on your WooCommerce cart taxes.
 * *Legal pages in Email Templates* - Attach legal pages content to certain WooCommerce e-mail templates.
 * *Trusted Shops Integration* - Integrate your Trusted Shops Products within your WooCommerce store
-* *Post, DHL and DPD (Pro) Integration* - Generate labels for shipments and returns right from your backend.
+* *Post, DHL, DPD (Pro) and GLS (Pro) Integration* - Generate labels for shipments and returns right from your backend.
 Offer preferred delivery services to your customers.
 * *Payment Gateway: SEPA direct debit* - Receive payments via direct debit.
 We've added a XML export to transfer payments to your bank.
 * *Payment Gateway: Pay by Invoice* - Allow certain customers to pay by invoice.
 Best integration with our PDF invoices feature (Pro).
 * *Online Revocation Form* - Allow customers to submit revocations by filling out a form on your revocation page.